Make a simple, but elegant cod in white wine lemon caper sauce. Serve it on cauliflower rice for a gluten free, dairy free, and paleo dinner.

 Cod in White Wine Lemon Caper Sauce

-- 1 + 1 tablespoon extra virgin olive oil
+1 + 1 tablespoon avocado oil

-- 1/2 cup diced raw yellow onion
+1/2 cup diced raw yellow onion

-- 3/4 cup dry white wine
+3/4 cup dry white wine

-- 2 tablespoons fresh parsley, finely chopped
+2 tablespoons fresh parsley, finely chopped

-- 2 tablespoons capers, removed from liquid
+2 tablespoons capers, removed from liquid

-- Salt and pepper to taste
+Salt and pepper to taste

-- Dry fish and season on both sides with salt and pepper and set aside.
+Dry fish and season on both sides with salt and pepper and set aside.

-- Place a medium to large sauté pan over medium heat and add 1 tablespoon of olive oil.
+Place a medium to large sauté pan over medium heat and add 1 tablespoon of avocado oil.
 Once hot, throw in the onions and cook 3-5 minutes, or until the onions are translucent and begin to color.
 Then add the wine and deglaze the pan, scraping up any browned bits.
 Juice the lemon into the pan and turn up the heat until the sauce is reduced by almost half.

-- Meanwhile, place another medium sauté pan over medium heat with the remaining olive oil.
+Meanwhile, place another medium sauté pan over medium heat with the remaining olive oil.
 Add the fish and cook until opaque, about 3 minutes per side.
 It doesn't need to be completely done yet as it will be added to the sauce to finish.